sandeep45/sandeep45.github.io/_posts/2016-08-05-moving-from-sublime-to-webstorm.md

 - See all test configs in there: `Alt + Command + r`
 - Run the last test config again - `Control + r`
 - Expland or collapse an item by `Command +(plus) or -(minus)` sign
+- Open Spell Check options, mouse over the item and then hit `Alt Shift Enter`

 ## References